 - Have you started an new area of your business or just opened up a new retail outlet ( this is good for local publications)

 Don’t Waffle on – Be Relevant and Short

 Your press release should be between 500 to 700 words and the first paragraph needs to get to the point.
 Readers need to skim the first paragraph and know exactly what the whole article is about.
 Because journalists read so many articles, its best that this opening paragraph has clout, influence, sway and weight.

-Waffling on and creating articles to fill n space, especially if you think that the published article will help with SEO, will NOT get published.
+Waffling on and creating articles to fill in space, especially if you think that the published article will help with SEO, will not get published.
 Avoid needless hype and exaggeration.
 It’s a complete time wasting exercise and I’m sure that you have better things to do with your time, like run your company.

 Try To Use Actual Statistics, Photos & Videos

 The more real you can make your article the more likelihood it will get published.
-Adding statistics, photos or even one better, videos are more true to life and will by their very nature have more f an impact and this will get it published.
+Adding statistics, photos or even one better, videos are more true to life and will, by their very nature have more of an impact and this will be more likely to get it published.
 Journos love these kinds of add-ons so if you think that words are enough, then think again.